LmaA-aD/AdKats/README.md

 </p>
 <h3>TeamSwap</h3>
 <p>
-TeamSwap is NOT an autobalancer (look up other plugins for that functionality), it is for manual player moving only.<br/><br/>
+<b>TeamSwap is NOT an autobalancer</b> (look up other plugins for that functionality), it is for manual player moving
+only.<br/><br/>

 TeamSwap is a server-smart player moving system which offers two major benefits over the default system.
 Normally when